why can’t you lose weight like you used to?

 Until it does.

 In 2014 I found myself overweight.
-I did some research and was able to lose 17 pounds over the course of 8 months.
-I cut out processed foods and desserts and committed to working out six days a week.
+It went hand in hand with some sudden hormonal imbalances and that was difficult because I was eating healthier than I ever had and working out just the same as always.
+None the less, I buckled down and was able to lose 17 pounds over the course of 8 months.
+I committed to the ‘eat less, move more’ philosophy and cut down on my calories even more and upped my workouts to six days a week.
 I detailed my journey in a series I wrote on the blog called Younger This Year.

 Shortly after I lost that 17th pound, my weight plateaued.
-Then as it happens, several stressful things happened in my life at once.
-I was committed to not lose my hard-won progress despite the stress.
-I double-downed my efforts to restrict calories and work out.
+I now know that this always happens when you cut calories because that signals your body to slow the metabolism in order to preserve fat reserves.
+But I wasn’t thinking of that at the time because as it happens, several stressful things happened in my life at once.
+I was super stressed yet I doubled down and joined a boot camp to ensure I would not lose my hard-won progress despite the stress.
 Incredulously, I watched helplessly as I gained every pound back in a frighteningly short amount of time – just 8 weeks.
 It was awful and confusing.
 I stopped trusting my body and myself.

-Since then, I’ve continued to stay active while searching for answers that make sense about what’s happened to me.
+About a year passed and my weight stabilized at that heavier number.
+I continued to stay active while still searching for answers that make sense about what happened to me.
 I work out 2/3x a week, do yoga 3 times a week, and walk six days a week.
 I eat a healthy diet.
 I haven’t eaten junk or sugar (or the most part) for over 10 years!
-By October of 2016, I’d seriously had enough and I was ready to try anything to stop feeling stuck, demoralized, and frustrated.
+By October of 2016, I’d had enough and I was ready to try anything to stop feeling stuck, demoralized, and frustrated.
 I went into Rambo research mode.

 the signs of insulin resistance